LjubicIvan/RazvojNaprednihWebApp/DZ 6.1/README.md

 # graphQL-express-MySQL-example

- Very easy graphQL example made by Bobby Chao.

- The folder has been organized, the module has been split, and it can be directly used as a development scratch.

  It is using graphQL + node.js + express, and MySQL as datasource.

 ## How to use?

 1. Download this repo.
-2. Create a database, and import the SQL from /database/db.sql file.
+2. Create a database, and import the SQL from /database/db.sql file.(inventory)
 3. Modify config/db.config.js file, change the db password and db name.
 3. Open repo, and execute `npm i`
 4. Ok, done, run it `node index.js`